 When Will Your Diploma Be Ready?

-Diplomas will be ready for pick-up in the Office of the Registrar approximately 4 weeks after the conferral date (January 25 for fall semester, June 25 for spring semester.)
+Diplomas will be ready for pick-up in the Office of the Registrar at least 4 weeks after the conferral date (January 25 for fall semester, June 25 for spring semester.)

-Grade or name changes will not be reflected on your official university record after degree conferral except in cases of administrative error.
+Grade or name changes will not be reflected on your official university record after degree conferral except in cases of administrative errors.